Gay Days at Walt Disney World: History

+Equivalent events at Anaheim Disneyland

+In the 1990s, third party organizers and travel agencies rented Disneyland and Walt Disney World to hold events after the park's official hours.
+One such event was 'Gay Night' held by the Odyssey Tours travel agency, who purportedly donated proceeds to the Aid for AIDS charity.
+It was later found out that Odyssey Tours' was only making token donations to the charitable organization, and attendance dimmed as a result.
+In 1998, Odyssey Tours cancelled 'Gay Night'.
+In response, 'Gay Days' began being celebrated at Disneyland Anaheim the very same year, inspired by the unofficial event held at Disney World with the same name.
+According to Gay Days' organizers, the inaugural Gay Days Anaheim saw around 2,500 visitors, and as of 2023, they estimate that more than 30,000 people participate in Gay Days Anaheim each year.
+In 2021, organizers moved the annual Gay Days from October to September.
+Usually, the event is hosted by separate parks on separate days, with Disneyland hosting on Saturday and Disney California Adventure hosting on Sunday.

+On April 13, 2023, it was announced that Disneyland would be holding its first official "Pride Nite" on June 13 and 15, 2023, as part of the Disneyland After Dark event series.
+This event comes 25 years after the first unofficial Gay Days.

 Criticism

 Gay Days have attracted criticism from religious groups.
 While Disney does not sanction Gay Days (and officially tells employees to treat it as any other summer day), conservative Christian groups accuse Disney of not doing anything to stop the event.
 The Southern Baptist Convention boycotted Disney for eight years.
 The Florida Family Association flew banner planes one year warning families of gay events at Disney that weekend, citing emails from people nationwide who unknowingly booked their vacation during Gay Days.
 Janet Porter, president of the Christian organization "Faith 2 Action", is highly critical of the event.
 She encouraged families to re-think visiting Walt Disney World.
 She told families to expect to see "cross-dressing men parading public displays of perversion" during their visit.